Your privacy is important to us

 When we store information, only the people who need it can access it.
 Our management team has access to everything you’ve provided, but individual team members have access only to what they need to do their job.

-If we change the contents of this policy, those changes will become effective the moment we publish them on our website.
+If we change the contents of this policy, those changes will become effective the moment we publish them here.

 Access to your information